 Men assume platonic love is inferior for being sexless.
 They think that an unresponsive person might as well be dead.
 If a man spends time on romantic dinners or money on gifts, he no doubt appreciates that his efforts are not going to help arouse a woman.
 A woman appreciates these things because they are indications that a man cares about her welfare.
 This is the kind of platonic love (companionable and affectionate) that women value.

 A woman sees a man foremost as a social person.
 Women do not love men for their sexual attributes.
 Women love men who they can rely on for moral and practical support.
 Women feel cared for because of the sexual love that men have for them.
 But this doesn’t make women’s love sexual.
 Women can enjoy feeling needed, admired and desired.
-Women can also enjoy pleasing a male lover by offering him sexual release through intercourse.
+Women can also enjoy pleasing a male lover by offering him regular sexual release through intercourse.

 For women, the sense of emotional connection, the loving emotions and caring about someone else are achieved differently.
-For women, sex is not about functional biology but about feelings and emotional connection.
-Women can be more relaxed about enjoying sex than men are because sexual activity is less functional and less needy.
+For women, sex is not about functional biology but about caring feelings and emotional connection.
+Women can be more relaxed about enjoying sexual contact than men because sexual activity is less functional and needy.
 Lesbians are likely to benefit most from this female approach to sensual and emotional pleasuring.

 Women alone have little reason to embark on intimate relationships with other adults.
 Male sex drive is the trigger that initiates most adult sexual relationships.
 This may explain why lesbians often delay starting sexual relationships.
 If women behaved like men, adult relationships would be much shorter than they are.
 Women’s willingness to offer intercourse cements the relationships that men initiate for sexual reasons.
 Women’s desire for affectionate companionship allows heterosexual and lesbian relationships to endure beyond the initial passion and novelty of casual sex.